 If you have a medical condition, or if you're not sure if minoxidil is suitable for you, speak to your pharmacist or GP before using it.

-If you're taking any other medicines, you should speak to your pharmacist or visit your GP before using minoxidil.
-When combined with certain medicines, such as diltiazem or hydralazine, there is an increased risk of low blood pressure.
+Additionally, if you're taking any other medicines, you should speak to your pharmacist or visit your GP before using minoxidil.
+When combined with certain medicines, such as diltiazem or hydralazine, there’s an increased risk of low blood pressure.

 • Speak with your GP or pharmacist if you're unsure whether minoxidil is suitable for you or not

-• Do not use minoxidil if you are pregnant or breastfeeding
+• Don’t use minoxidil if you are pregnant or breastfeeding

-• Speak to your pharmacist or GP if you experience side effects whilst taking minoxidil
+• Speak to your pharmacist or GP if you experience side effects while taking minoxidil